agathb/quadrucode/README.md

 Described in [Hendrik van Eerten, Alexander van der Horst, and Andrew MacFadyen.
 Gamma-ray burst afterglow broadband fitting based directly on hydrodynamics simulations.
 The Astrophysical Journal, 749(1):44, mar 2012.](https://arxiv.org/abs/1110.5089), and can be downloaded [here](https://cosmo.nyu.edu/afterglowlibrary/boxfit2011.html) as well as the box files.
 For the installation, it is recommended to follow the [user guide](https://cosmo.nyu.edu/afterglowlibrary/boxfitdatav2/boxfitguidev2.pdf) made by the author.
-Once it is installed and running, the outputdirectory (hereafter called 'boxfitoutput') should contain the following three files: 'boxfitsettings.txt' where the parameters are specified, `lightcurve.txt` the output data of boxfit when it is asked to generate a lightcurve, `spectrum.txt` the equivalent for a spectrum.
+Once it is installed and has ran once, the code can readily run without moving any files.
+Indeed, the three necessary files are in the 'boxficode' directory, namely: 'boxfitsettings.txt' where the parameters are specified, `lightcurve.txt` the output data of boxfit when it is asked to generate a lightcurve and 'boxfit' containing the code.

 ## Afterglowpy

 Described in [Ryan, G., van Eerten, H., Piro, L. and Troja, E., 2020, Astrophysical Journal 896, 166 (2020)](https://arxiv.org/abs/1909.11691) and available on github [here](https://github.com/geoffryan/afterglowpy?tab=readme-ov-file).
-The installation is straightforward by using pip as described in its github page.
+The installation is straightforward by using pip as described in its github page, and needs no specific folder.

 ## JetFit

 Described in [Yiyang Wu and Andrew MacFadyen.
 Constraining the outflow structure of the binary neutron star merger event gw170817/grb170817a with a markov chain monte carlo analysis.
 The Astrophysical Journal, 869(1):55, December 2018](https://arxiv.org/abs/1809.06843) and the github is [here](https://github.com/NYU-CAL/JetFit), which can be set up in a conda environment.
-[//]: <> beware i think maybe this is the jetfit first paper https://arxiv.org/abs/1308.1731
+The corresponding folder 'jetfitcode' has: three .py files namely `FitterClass.py, InterpolatorClass.py, FluxGeneratorClass.py' with classes and one table 'Table.h5' of precomputed fluxes for interpolation.

 ## JetSimpy